Lissa Rivera: Curation

-Rivera served as Associate Curator at the Museum of Sex in New York, where she organized exhibitions that expanded the museum's engagement with contemporary art and historically marginalized voices.
+Rivera served as Associate Curator at the Museum of Sex in New York.

 She co-curated NSFW Female Gaze (2017) with VICEs Marina Garcia-Vasquez, an exhibition exploring women's sexual perspectives and desire through photography, illustration, and film.
 She curated Canon: Juan José Barboza-Gubo & Andrew Mroczek (2017–2018), the museum's first bilingual exhibition, designed to reach New York's Spanish-speaking audience.
 In 2018, she curated Leonor Fini: Theatre of Desire, the first U.S. museum survey of the Surrealist artist's work, including paintings, film, furniture, costume, and set designs.
 (Note: Rivera has cited Fini's work as an influence on her own practice, particularly Fini's inversion of traditional gender roles by depicting men in vulnerable, feminized positions and empowering female subjects through mythological imagery.)

 Filmmaking

 In 2024, Rivera served as producer on the HBO documentary series Chimp Crazy.
 The series was nominated for Emmy Awards for Outstanding Writing and Outstanding Picture Editing.